 Risks specific to otoplasty which improve over 18 months to two years include swelling and redness of the skin and numbness of ears.
 The specific risks which may require revisional surgery include asymmetry and recurrent or residual deformity.
 Revisional surgery is necessary in approximately five percent of patients who undergo otoplasty surgery.

-The cost of your initial private consultation at our Brisbane clinic is $145.
+The cost of your initial private consultation at our Brisbane clinic is $175 ($225 for weekend consultations).
 You may be able to claim a percentage of this back from Medicare if you have a referral from your GP.
 You can call our Brisbane office on 07 3180 3400 to enquire about any out-of-pocket costs before your initial consultation as well.
 Part of your consultation will be devoted to a discussion about the costs of your surgery.

 In accordance with the guidelines for advertising of regulated health services by the Australian Medical Board, we do not advertise set prices for our procedures on our website.
 For a personalised quote on the cost of your surgery, book an appointment via our website or call 07 3180 3400.